Aug 14, 2017

 You can directly import desktop applications for which an .msi, .appv, or .sft file is available.

-If you have both a standard Windows installer (.msi) file and an App-V (.sft or .appv) package file, it is generally preferable to import the .msi.
+If you have both a standard Windows installer (.msi) file and an App-V (.sft or .appv) package file, it is better to import the .msi.
 This is because the App-V package is prepared for the virtual environment and therefore does not include all of the application DNA for a native Windows environment.
 For example, it might omit information about drivers and registry settings.
 Therefore Citrix recommends that you import the .msi file if one is available.

 Track the progress of the import in:

 - Log icon to the right of the application progress message.

 - View Server Queue link in the lower right-hand corner.

 To cancel an import, click the Cancel button.
 If the import is canceled during client-side processing, the Canceled status displays once the MSI extraction is complete.

 Apply MST files during import

 You can use .mst files with .msi files to transform or manipulate the installation package.